Sky4soft/Federal-Inmate-Death2/README.md

 ## Visualizations & Analysis
 This project leverages **Malloy** for querying and analyzing the data.
 Various visualizations, including **bar charts, line graphs, and scatter plots**, are used to enhance data interpretation.

-This data shows the yearly trends in deaths from Cancer, Liver, Pulmonary, and Unknown causes across different cities and countries.
+This graph shows the yearly trends in deaths from Cancer, Liver, Pulmonary, and Unknown causes across different cities and countries.

 <img src="./Images/Trend.png">